Tragedy in Bristol: Police processions escort bodies of fallen Bristol police officers to funeral homes

 Hamzy’s body is being taken to Scott’s Funeral Home in Terryville.

+“We are here to show our support as they always have our support and have our back,” said Deputy Fire Chief Dave Marcarelli from North Haven.

+“The loss of a well-respected police officer, loss of a well-respected citizen admired by many people in this community, the tragedy of the situation, and my own anger of the situation.
+This community will rally behind this and this family will always be taken care of in North Haven,” added North Haven First Selectmen Michael Freda.

-North Haven police cautioned drivers that there will be several road closures while DeMonet’s procession is underway.
+North Haven police cautioned drivers that there will be several road closures while DeMonte’s procession is underway.

 Officers said that Washington Avenue (Route 15) between I-91 and Clintonville Road (Route 22) will be closed with a large police presence at approximately 3 p.m.
 They ask that drivers avoid this area at that time.